strimzi/strimzi-kafka-oauth/README.md

 Do not use `OAuthSessionAuthorizer` together with `KeycloakRBACAuthorizer` since it would be redundant.

-If you don't use any authorizer at all, don't use re-authentication, but want to enforce access token expiry mid-session, don't specify the `strimzi.authorizer.delegate.class.name` at all.
+If you don't use any authorizer at all, don't use re-authentication, but still want to enforce access token expiry mid-session, don't specify the `strimzi.authorizer.delegate.class.name` at all.
 In this case, unless the access token has expired, all the actions will be granted.

 ### Configuring the Kafka Broker authorization